Spring 2026

 Characters:

-Kate Baptista – late 20s to 30s.
+• Kate Baptista – late 20s to 30s.
 Head of Communications for the Padua Pythons.
-Smart, sharp, capable, and allergic to nonsense.
-Dry, funny, tightly wound.
+Smart, sharp, capable, and deeply allergic to nonsense.
+Dry, funny, tightly wound, and very good at turning chaos into strategy.
 Central romantic lead.
 Kate and Pete will need to kiss.

 Bianca Baptista – 20s to early 30s.
 Social media coordinator for the team and Kate’s younger sister.
-Charming, warm, quick, and much sharper than people assume.
-Great with people, great on camera, and trying to do her job while everyone acts weird around her.
+Charming, warm, quick, and more emotionally perceptive than people assume.
+Great with people, great on camera, and tired of being treated like a distraction instead of a person.
 Secondary romantic lead.
 Bianca and Luc will need to kiss.

-Joanna Baptista – 40s to 60s.
+Joanna/Joe Baptista – 40s to 60s.
 Owner of the Padua Pythons.
 Polished, commanding, strategic, and very used to setting the rules.
-Loves her daughters, but is not especially interested in being warm about it.
+Loves her/his daughters, but is not especially interested in being warm about it.

 Petruchio “Pete” Ruff – late 20s to 30s.
 A star player recently traded to the Pythons.
-Gruff, unmedia-trained, and carrying a reputation.
-Difficult, combative, and secretly more sincere than he seems.
+Gruff, unmedia-trained, and carrying a very public reputation.
+Combative, skeptical, and sharper than he first appears.
 Central romantic lead opposite Kate.
 Kate and Pete will need to kiss.

-Luc Normand – early 20s to early 30s.
+Luc Normand20s to early 30s.
 Rookie.
-Sweet, earnest, sincere, and maybe the only person in the building still leading with good intentions.
-Awkward in a genuine way, with just enough backbone to surprise you.
+Sweet, earnest, sincere, and almost aggressively well-intentioned.
+Awkward in a genuine way, occasionally surprisingly funny, and possessed of just enough backbone to surprise you.
 Secondary romantic lead opposite Bianca.
 Bianca and Luc will need to kiss.

 Tensy Hollaway – 20s to 30s.
 Flashy right winger.
 Cocky, high-scoring, and fully committed to being a problem.
 Flirts recreationally, chirps professionally, and rarely shuts up.